 Pasha remained silent but the shine in her dark eyes showed she was still interested.

 “She’s a good girl,” Watson said.
 “She knows it.
 She knows everything about her, including the way she, um, relieves herself is good.
 I tell all the time what a good girl she is.
-But I work hard to keep her in expensive cat good.
-Believe me, it wasn’t my dream to work on insurance tables all day.
-Look, the dream could have been about be a burrito I had for lunch.
+But I work hard to keep her in expensive cat food.
+Believe me, it wasn’t my ambition to work on insurance tables all day.
+Look, the dream could have been about a burrito I had for lunch.
 And maybe it’s petty to concern myself with her fantasies.
 I know she considers herself the superior creature.
 But shouldn’t I at least get credit for providing her with a good home and a full belly?”

 “And there’s more,” Watson went on, his voice rising.
 “She always stares at me when I clean her box.
 She watches how careful I am not to spill a single flake as if each flake were precious.
-Now it’s annoying.
+Now it’s really annoying.
 It’s like I’m under the thumb of a micro manager who needs to make sure I’m doing a perfect job.
 I’ve avoided that kind of supervision my whole life.
 It’s why I do this work from home.
 How can I enjoy having that kind of manager nap in the crook of my arm?”